deltachat/deltachat-cli/README.md

 Experimental command line application built on top of the [`deltachat-node`](https://github.com/deltachat/deltachat-node) native addon.

 **WORK IN PROGRESS** Not much to see at the moment.
 You can send and receive messages and do simple plumbing commands.
+Not yet published on `npm` so you need to clone the repository and run this hardcore style.

 ## Install and Usage